graijo/java-tutorial-for-beginners/README.md

 **_Console Output_**

 _Book-123, Object Oriented Programming With Java, Ranga, [(Review-10, Great Book", 4), (Review-101, Awesome, 5)]_
+***Good design is always starts from thinking outside in.Putting yourself in the shoes of somebody going to use ur class is the best way to think about designing of class.If a data/member variable is always manadatory during object creation,then it should be on creation(constructor)***

 ### Step 07: The Need For Inheritance
+**Uses of inheritance-avoid duplication of code -both person and student has same data (name,email and phonenumber) and its methods

-Let's look at two classes `Person` and `Student`.
+Any user defiend class extend Object class by default if not extended** Let's look at two classes `Person` and `Student`.